Mixed legal system of English common law, Islamic law (in 12 northern states), and traditional law

 Effectiveness of the Court System

-Nigerian courts are becoming increasingly effective in the administration of justice, however, due to the fact that litigation is sometimes protracted, arbitration is considered the preferred mode of dispute resolution in many commercial transactions.
-Mediation is also encouraged as a means of dispute resolution and many State governments are putting infrastructure in place to support mediation.
-For example, Lagos State has established the Lagos Multi-Door Courthouse as a mediation centre for the resolution of disputes.
+Nigerian courts are becoming increasingly effective in the administration of justice, however, because litigation is sometimes protracted, Alternative Dispute Resolution (ADR) mechanisms are often considered to be expedient modes of dispute resolution in many commercial transactions.
+Arbitration and Mediation are encouraged as means of dispute resolution and many State governments are putting infrastructure in place to support these ADR mechanisms.
+For example, Lagos State has established the Lagos State Multi-Door Courthouse as a mediation centre for the resolution of disputes.

 Enforcement of arbitral awards